We've covered everything you need to know for this research methods chapter to smash your exams.

 One way psychologists find out about peoples behaviour is to quite simply ask them through the form of interviews.

-The questions are often closed questions which require a yes or no response, or they can be open questions which simply requires the researcher to record the participant’s response.
+The questions are often closed questions that require a yes or no response, or they can be open questions that simply require the researcher to record the participant’s response.

 Open questions can be questions that begin with who, what, where, when, why and how.

 These force a participant to explain their answers beyond simply saying yes or no.

 Strengths and Weaknesses of Structured Interviews

 - Structured interviews can be replicated far more easily than unstructured interviews as the questions are all pre-set.
 This helps in testing the reliability of research findings to check for consistency and validity in the conclusions drawn.